Travis Fimmel: 2020–present: television and film balance

 Featuring in AMC+ western series That Dirty Black Bag, he was credited as a producer, and co-starred with Dominic Cooper, Douglas Booth, and Aidan Gillen.
 It shows a clash between an apparently incorruptible sheriff with a dark past and a taciturn bounty killer trapped by a desire for vengeance that cannot be fulfilled.

 Fimmel plays cold-case detective in the Stan Original mini-series Black Snow.
 His performance in Season 1 earned him a nomination for Best Lead Actor in a Drama in the 2024 AACTA Awards.
 In March 2024, Black Snow was renewed for a second series with Fimmel reprising the role.
 Season 2 aired from 1 January 2025, with Fimmel directing an episode.

 He was cast in Stan's satirical series Caught with Susan Sarandon, Sean Penn, Matthew Fox, Lincoln Younes, and real-life Channel 9 TV presenters Karl Stefanovic and Ally Langdon.
 The storyline centres around four irreverent Australian soldiers mistaken for Americans in a war-torn country who realise that they can be social media famous when they produce a hostage video that goes viral.

 Helping to bring the bestselling novel Boy Swallows Universe to Netflix, Fimmel stars as a drug-dealing stepdad.
 The story is based on a semi-autobiographical memoir by Trent Dalton.

 He co-starred with Gerard Butler in the 2023 CIA thriller Kandahar, with a script written by a former military intelligence officer and based on his real-life experiences in Afghanistan.

 Fimmel was cast in the western film Rust, but production was temporarily suspended in New Mexico when a prop gun with a live bullet allegedly fired by co-star Alec Baldwin killed cinematographer Halyna Hutchins and led to involuntary manslaughter charges.
 Fimmel plays bounty hunter Fenton "Preacher" Lang who joins a US Marshal in pursuit of Baldwin's character, outlaw Harland Rust.

 Fimmel played a mysterious soldier Desmond Hart in the 2024 TV series Dune: Prophecy.

 Personal life

 Fimmel's favourite recreational activities include Australian rules football, fishing, camping, horse riding, surfing, riding motorbikes, and going to the beach.

 Fimmel is known for his preference for going barefoot, a trait incorporated into his character Anduin Lothar in Warcraft.

 Fimmel played a celebrity cricket match in the 2009 Australia vs England Hollywood Ashes with fellow Australian actors Jesse Spencer from House, Cameron Daddo, celebrity chef Curtis Stone, INXS bass guitarist Garry Gary Beers and cricket fast bowler Michael Kasprowicz.

-Fimmel has expressed a desire to return to farm life in Australia once he is finished with Hollywood.
+Fimmel has expressed a desire to return to farm life in Australia once he is finished with acting.